NUMSC-CoreFacility/sharedLabSpace/Facilities.md

 * BioRad Gel Doc XR+: for photodocumentation.
 * Milli-Q® Type 1 Ultrapure Water System: for ultrapure water.
 * Nanodrop 1000: for quantification and purity analysis of genomic materials.
+* Implen NanoPhotometer N120: for quantification and purity analysis of genomic materials.
 * Liquid Nitrogen: for flash freezing.

 ### Gel electrophoresis room: